-Syracuse’s prime location along the Erie Canal helped establish it as an industrial powerhouse, but today, the powerhouses in the city are barbecue, family fun, and college basketball.
-With scenic parks surrounding Onondaga Lake, world-class museums, and an up-and-coming dining scene on historic streets, you’re guaranteed a great weekend.
+Syracuse’s prime location along the Erie Canal helped establish it as an industrial powerhouse, but today, the powerhouses in the city are barbecue, family fun, shopping, and college basketball.
+With scenic parks surrounding Onondaga Lake, world-class museums, and a bustling dining scene on historic streets, you’re guaranteed a great weekend.

-Important note: if you’re in Syracuse between August 23 - September 4, 2023, hit up the Great New York State Fair for free concerts, thrill rides, and more fried food than you can imagine.
+Summer planning: if you’re in Syracuse between August 26 - September 7, 2026, hit up the Great New York State Fair for free concerts, thrill rides, and more fantastic fair food than you can imagine.

 FRIDAY